From the Eye of Hart Crane

 About the Work

-"This visual poetry piece composed of photographs and text functions as an informal ode to the work of US “Modernist Romantic” poet Hart Crane, particularly to the collection White Buildings which contains “Voyages,” a mystical and queer lyric poem sequence.
-“From the Eye of Crane” is steeped in ecological concerns and an awareness of intensified ephemerality and extinction.
+"This visual poetry piece [submitted under the flash fiction category] composed of photographs and text functions as an informal ode to the work of US 'Modernist Romantic' poet Hart Crane, particularly to the collection White Buildings which contains “Voyages,” a mystical and queer lyric poem sequence.
+“From the Eye of Hart Crane” is steeped in ecological concerns and an awareness of intensified ephemerality and extinction.
 The photographic images accompanying the text portions were obtained by agitating water with a spoon in a small bowl and photographing the water while stirring it.
 The naked eye cannot see what is happening at the time.
 The camera captures intriguing relations between chaos and order, between formlessness and form, between that which eludes the naked eye and visionary optics."

 About the Author's Process